DanWahlin/CopilotAdventures/README.md

 1. Read the challenge description and the high-level steps to perform.
 1. Use [GitHub Copilot](https://github.com/features/copilot) to help you write the code for the challenge.
 You can use any language you choose.
 Try learning a new language if you're up for the challenge!
 1. Once you've completed the challenge, submit a pull request to this repository with your solution.
 Be sure to include the challenge title and the high-level steps to perform in your pull request description.
 Leave comments in your code to explain your thought process and show prompts that [GitHub Copilot](https://github.com/features/copilot) used to help you out.
+1. If you have any feedback, please open an issue in the repo and share what you found (good or bad).
+We'd love to hear from you!

+## Next Challenge: Learn a New Language

 1. Once you're through your first challenge, try another one but this time, use a different language.
 You can also try a more advanced challenge if you're up for it!
-1. If you have any feedback, please open an issue in the repo and share what you found (good or bad).
-We'd love to hear from you!

 ## Submit Your Own Copilot Challenge